reservoirpy/reservoirpy/docs/source/developer_guide/advanced_install.rst

     pip install reservoirpy

-To check your installation of ReservoirPy, run:
+To check your installation of ReservoirPy, run one of the following:

 .. code-block:: bash